 b.
 Institutional disciplinary proceedings, if a student or employee;

 d.
-Suspension or termination parking access to campus; or,
+Suspension or termination of parking access to campus; or,

 e.
 An order to leave the immediate premises or property owned or controlled by the university by a person in charge of university property.

 5.1.10.
 Fines for cited violations must be paid on or before the date indicated on the citation.
-Citations not paid within thirty (30) days may be sent for collection.
+Citations not paid within 30 days may be sent for collection.

 5.1.11.
 Fines not paid for cited violations by the due date indicated on the citation are subject to additional fees as stated on the citation.

 5.1.12.
-All penalties for violations of this standard, other than violations referred to appropriate courts of law, will be administratively enforced by the university.
-For all administratively enforced violations, a citation or notice of offense, including the scheduled fine, will be issued to the person charged with the violation who is in possession or control of the vehicle, parking permit, or non-motorized vehicle in use, or it will be attached to the vehicle.
+All penalties for violations of this University Standard, other than violations referred to appropriate courts of law, will be administratively enforced by the university.
+For all administratively enforced violations, a citation or notice of offense, including the scheduled fine, will be issued to the person charged with the violation who is in possession or control of the vehicle, parking Permit, or Non-motorized Vehicle in use, or it will be attached to the vehicle.

 5.1.13.
-The university is not responsible for any vehicle or its contents parked on university property or environments.
+The university is not responsible for any Motorized or Non-motorized Vehicle or its contents Parked on university property or environments.
 Individuals assume all risk of accident and property loss, personal injury, and property damage.

 5.1.14.
-Adult operators, including students, staff and faculty; and parents and guardians of minors are responsible for damage to university buildings or property by their vehicle or non-motorized vehicle and for payment of any fines.
+Adult operators, including students, staff and faculty; and parents and guardians of minors are responsible for damage to university buildings or property by their Motorized or Non-motorized Vehicle and for payment of any fines.

 5.2.
 Parking Permits

 5.2.4.
-Permits will not be issued to persons who have an outstanding balance on their Transportation Services account.
+Permits may not be issued to persons who have an outstanding balance on their Transportation Services account.

 5.2.5.
-Parking permits are registered to the person to whom they are issued and shall not be used by, or transferred to, other persons for parking unless those persons are registered members of a carpool.
+Parking Permits are registered to the person to whom they are issued and must not be used by, or transferred to, other persons for parking unless those persons are registered members of a carpool.

 5.2.7.
 It is the responsibility of an individual who changes vehicles or license plates after initial registration to submit changes promptly to Transportation Services.

 5.2.10.
-Lost or stolen parking permits, including vehicle license plates, should be reported to Transportation Services, and the Department of Public Safety or the Oregon State Police.
-A replacement parking permit may be issued after payment of the replacement fee.
-Any parking charges incurred as a result of a stolen license plate or physical permit are the responsibility of the owner until such time as the university is informed of the theft.
+Lost or stolen parking Permits, including vehicle license plates, should be reported to Transportation Services and the Department of Public Safety.
+A replacement parking Permit may be issued after payment of the replacement fee.
+Any parking charges incurred as a result of a stolen license plate or physical Permit are the responsibility of the owner until such time as the university is informed of the theft.

 a.
-The eligibility criteria for the creation and use of Private parking spaces is determined by the Vice President for Finance and Administration, or designee.
+The eligibility criteria for the creation and use of Private Parking Spaces are determined by the Vice President for Finance and Administration, or designee.

 b.
-Eligibility criteria for the creation and use of all other specialty parking spaces is determined by Transportation Services and is listed on the Transportation Services websites (see section 8).
+Eligibility criteria for the creation and use of all other specialty Parking Spaces are determined by Transportation Services and are listed on the Transportation Services websites (See Section 8).

 5.3.
 Parking Responsibilities for Motorized Vehicles

 5.3.3.
-In the event of conflict between signage and any university transportation or parking policy or standard, signage shall control and must be followed.
+In the event of conflict between Signage and any university transportation or parking policy, Signage will control and must be followed.

 a.
 Parking in a "No Parking" area is prohibited.

 5.3.6.
-Vehicles may be parked in a loading zone or loading space for the purpose of loading and unloading.
-The maximum time limit in loading zones and spaces is thirty (30) minutes or as otherwise specified by signage.
+Vehicles may be Parked in a loading zone or loading space for the purpose of loading and unloading.
+The maximum time limit in loading zones and spaces is 30 minutes or as otherwise specified by Signage.

 a.
 Parking over the time limit in a posted timed area is prohibited.